 I’ve gotten this question a lot.
 And I want to say upfront: TLDR; the answer is no.

-But, more frequently, I get asked whether someone should get a Master’s in data science in order to get a job in the data science field.
+But, more frequently, I get asked whether someone should get a Master’s in data science to get a job in the data science field.

 And that’s a completely different question with a completely different answer.